Scaling up vs scaling out

 Related products and services

-Family of SQL cloud databases providing flexible options for app migration, modernization, and development
+Family of SQL cloud databases providing flexible options for app migration, modernisation, and development

 Fast NoSQL database with open APIs for any scale